Experiment Designer: Posterior-Aware Lift Test Design#

 Interpreting the Score#

 Why might a small spend decrease rank above a large spend increase?
-The composite score optimises for information per unit of disruption, not for the largest lift.
-Two features of the scoring make this possible:
+The default scoring balances assurance (can we detect the effect?) with cost efficiency (how much disruption does it take?), not the largest lift.
+Two features make this possible:

 Important